 Section 30253 of the Coastal Act requires that new development assure stability and structural integrity, and neither create nor contribute significantly to erosion, geologic instability, or destruction of the site or surrounding area.
-The applicant has submitted a geology report titled Building Plan Review, Lot 17, Tract 46851, dated July 13, 1998, prepared by GeoSystems Environmental and Geotechnical Consultants.
+The applicant has submitted a geology report titled Building Plan Review, Lot 18, Tract 46851, dated July 13, 1998, prepared by GeoSystems Environmental and Geotechnical Consultants.

-As stated previously, the applicant proposes to construct a 5,236 square foot, one story, 18 foot high, single family residence, including an attached 4-car garage, a swimming pool, driveway, patios and landscaping, and to excavate 127 cubic yards of material (for construction of a swimming pool).
-The proposed project will be sited on a previously constructed and graded 24,680 square foot pad (CDP 5-89-1149, Thorne).
+As stated previously, the applicant proposes to construct a 5,525 sq. ft., one story, 28 foot high, single family residence, including an attached 4-car garage, a swimming pool, driveway, patios and landscaping, and excavate 118 cubic yards of material (for construction of the swimming pool) to be disposed of at the Calabasas Landfill.

+The proposed building site is a previously constructed and graded 17,040 square foot pad (CDP 5-89-1149, Thorne).
 As such, the Commission in previous permit actions has already considered the general geologic competence of the site and the suitability of performing the landform alterations associated with the underlying subdivision.

-The building pad is constructed on a 30-foot high compacted fill slope that descends at a 2:1 gradient toward the adjacent building pad on Lot 16.
-The northeastern side of the building pad is supported by a compacted fill slope, which descends some 55 feet to Latigo Canyon Road.
-To the west of the pad, a 2:1 compacted fill slope ascends approximately 21 feet to a graded pad on Lot 18.
+The southeast side of the building pad is constructed on a 21-foot high compacted fill slope that descends at a 2:1 gradient toward the adjacent building pad on Lot 17.
+A compacted fill slope which descends some 65 feet to Latigo Canyon Road supports the northeastern side of the building pad.
+To the west of the pad, a 2:1 compacted fill slope ascends approximately 25 feet to a graded pad on Lot 19.

-The applicant proposes to excavate 116 cubic yards of material to construct the proposed swimming pool.
-The applicant states that the resultant debris will be disposed of at the Calabasas Landfill.
+The applicant proposes 118 cubic yards of excavation to construct the proposed swimming pool.
+The applicant states that the excavated material will be disposed of at the Calabasas Landfill.

-The Geosystems report states that the subdrain system for the swimming pool will collect overspillage and discharge it through a drainage system to the slope face about midway down the slope.
+The Geosystems report states that the subdrain system for the swimming pool will collect and discharge overspillage from the pool via a drainage system exiting approximately midway down the adjacent slope.
 The applicant's agent, John Kilbane, has confirmed that the subdrain system will only collect minimal amounts of overtopping or incidental spillage from the pool.
 The geotechnical report does not state, however, how maintenance drainage of the swimming pool would be managed.
-Drainage of the swimming pool's full storage capacity into or onto the adjacent slope could saturate or erode the slope, resulting in the destabilization and potential failure of the slope.
+Drainage of the swimming pool's full storage capacity on or into the adjacent slope could saturate or erode the slope, causing slope destabilization and potential failure.

-To ensure that maintenance or emergency drainage of the pool is directed to the paved streets and ultimately into the storm drain system, Special Condition 5 requires the applicant to prepare and submit for the Executive Director's approval a swimming pool drainage plan prepared by a licensed engineer.
-The plan must specify how swimming pool drainage will be conducted to the storm drain system; drainage to open areas, or onto or within slope areas, is unacceptable.
+To ensure that maintenance or emergency drainage of the pool is directed into the storm drain system, Special Condition 5 requires the applicant to prepare and submit for the Executive Director's approval a swimming pool drainage plan prepared by a licensed engineer.
+The plan must specify how swimming pool drainage will be conducted to the storm drain system; drainage to open areas or onto or within slope areas is unacceptable.
 Implementation of the drainage plan required by Special Condition 5 will ensure that swimming pool drainage is managed in a non-erosive manner consistent with preserving the stability of the site.

 The Geosystems report makes numerous recommendations regarding site preparation, foundation and building setbacks, foundation footings, support piles, design requirements, erosion control, retaining walls, drainage protection, sewage disposal, and other considerations potentially affecting site stability.

 The Geosystems report concludes that: